 Please remember that you, the author, are responsible for any and all illustrations that appear in your publication.
 Specifically, you are responsible for selecting, obtaining, and securing permission to reproduce the illustrations.
 This includes any and all fees associated with permission to reprint illustrations.
 Please select illustrations wisely: photographs and other illustrations increase production and retail costs.

 Photocopies are acceptable during the selection and planning phase and allow for the time necessary to obtain permission and copies of the illustrations in printable format.
 Such photocopies should be submitted with the manuscript.
 Once all selections have been made, the illustrations need to be submitted as either a good-quality glossy print or an electronic file.

 All illustrations submitted electronically must be scanned at a minimum of 300 dpi and saved as TIFF files.
 TIFF files produce the highest quality images, but can create large files, so be sure to have CDs or external hard drives to store the images.

 - Please be sure to obtain illustrations that are in focus and will need little, if any, touch-up work.

 Line Art, Maps, and Charts

 These types of images consist of lines, dots, and letters and are in black and white.
 You may submit these types of illustrations in either camera-ready or electronic format.

 The ideal size for a map with no bleeds is 4.5" x 7".
 If for some reason the map is larger it will need to be reduced.
 The smallest type on the map must remain legible or a replacement will need to be provided.

 - Make sure that you have correct and complete citations for all illustrations and have explored the permission fees.
 It is not recommended that you pay such fees until after the selection and layout phase of production.
 Again, you are responsible for all permissions and fees, but the Center for Louisiana Studies reserves final editorial decision in selecting and placing illustrations.

-If you have questions concerning the submissions process, please contact James Wilson at (337) 482-6027 or email@example.com.
+If you have questions concerning the submissions process, please contact Devon Lord at (337) 482-6350 or email@example.com.